 WCW remains committed to providing safe, reliable wastewater service – today and always.
 We are grateful for our team of dedicated employees that works tirelessly to ensure such an essential service is not interrupted.

 West County Wastewater will maintain these safety measures for the foreseeable future.
-COVID-19 and its variants remain active, and WCW will continue to comply with all orders issued by the Contra Costa County Health Officer to limit person-to-person contact and to restrict business activity in order to reduce the transmission rate of the virus.
+All WCW facilities remain closed to the public, including tours of the WWQ&R Plant tours to the public.
+COVID-19 and its variants remain active, and WCW will continue to comply with all orders issued by California and the Contra Costa County Health Officer.
+We will make decisions that ensure the safety of our staff and community while providing uninterrupted services.

 Our Board of Directors and other public meetings are taking place via teleconference.
 Additional details can be found below.

-Many of our services are now available online, such as:
+Many of our services continue to be available online, such as:

 - Sewer permits

 - Remote construction inspections

 View our Customers page for details on how to access services.
 For local pandemic updates, visit Contra Costa County Health Services at cchealth.org.

 For information and guidance for local health jurisdictions on Isolation and Quarantine of the General Public, go to the California Department of Health website here